Indigenous Futures Scholars Award

 Recipients are required to:

-- provide an annual report detailing the expenditure of the scholarship funds and the benefit the scholarship has had on their studies.
+• provide an annual report outlining the benefit the scholarship has had on their studies.

 Enquiries